daviddoret/punctilious/docs/consistency.md

 # Consistency

+The property of a theory such that there is no formula

 ## Quotes

 > The property of a formal system requiring that not every formula of the system is